 7. Being A Student of Jyotish Shastra Is Easy

 Jyotish Shastra is a science that has its own set of academic requirements.
-It has its own technicality that is measured by all the elements of Sahsatra such as Bhawa, Gharha, Dhasa, etc.
+It has its own technicality measured by all the elements of Sahsatra, such as Bhawa, Gharha, Dhasa, etc.

-For instance, it requires the memorization of a large body of technical information.
+For instance, astrology readings require the memorization of a large body of technical information.
 There’s no way around it.
-Just like the pianist needs to memorize scales until they become second nature, the Jyotish or astrologer needs technical information at the forefront of his or her awareness when analyzing a chart.
+Just like the pianist needs to memorize scales until they become second nature, the Jyotish or astrologer needs technical information at the forefront of their awareness when analyzing a chart.

 8. Delusion About Gemstones

-The theory given by some astrologers that if we wear gemstones related to some planets then the rays coming from those planets will penetrate those gemstones and will enter our skin and will alter our destiny is not correct.
-It has been observed that gemstones produce some effects on the state of mind or in some cases state of health of a person.
+The theory given by some astrologers that if we wear gemstones related to some planets, then the rays coming from those planets will penetrate those gemstones and will enter our skin, and will alter our destiny is not correct.
+It has been observed that gemstones produce some effects on the state of mind or, in some cases, the state of health of a person.

-It is not the rays but the planetary positions at the time of a birth of a person as seen from his birthplace which have some correlation with the person’s personality as well as his destiny regarding various issues of his/her life.
+It is not the rays but the planetary positions at the time of a person’s birth, as seen from his birthplace, which correlates with the person’s personality and destiny regarding various life issues.

 9. Jyotish Shastra Has No Spiritual Practice

 Jyotish is a spiritual science that cannot be learned only through technical academic study.
-At some point in one’s development, the Jyotishi needs to combine both intuition and intellect in order to interpret the symbolic language of astrology correctly.
-And the intuition can be developed only through spiritual practices.
+At some point in one’s development, the Jyotishi needs to combine both intuition and intellect to interpret astrology’s symbolic language correctly.
+And intuition can be developed only through spiritual practices.

-Traditionally, the Jyotishi would be initiated into the worship of a personal deity or Ishta devata who would help illumine their intuition.
+Traditionally, the Jyotishi would be initiated into worshiping a personal deity or Ishta devata who would help illuminate their intuition.
 For instance, Vedic astrologers often worship Ganesha because he is considered the patron deity of Jyotish.
-Deity worship is the devotion to a specific aspect of God and is not idol worship, which is another common misconception.
+Deity worship is devotion to a specific aspect of God and is not idol worship, which is another common misconception.

 10. Jyotisha Is a Business

 Jyotish Shastra was brought forth by great sages for the welfare and benefit of humanity.
-A Jyotish has the same attitude, and their primary motivation is to benefit and serve others.
+Professional astrologers have the same attitude, and their primary motivation is to benefit and serve others.
 The key to ethical behavior is a concern for the welfare of others.
-Thus, the original intention of the Jyotish is for the welfare of others, while, also earning money for his/her primary needs.
+Thus, the original intention of the Jyotish is for the welfare of others while also earning money for their primary needs.

-But there is still a huge misconception about Jyotisha practice that it is only done for the business purpose.
+But there is still a huge misconception about the Jyotisha practice that it is only done for business purposes.
 But the actual aim of Jyotisha is the welfare of the people.